Bug report #13279

 - modules in 2.2.* that we still need to update (since we copied the description files from 2.1.*, and is not unusual still to find broken tools, see the above comment about "resampling").

-#25 Updated by Giovanni Manghi about 4 years ago
+#25 Updated by Giovanni Manghi over 4 years ago

 Paolo Cavallini wrote: